navgurukul/newton/functions/innerFunction.md

 #  Python Inner Functions

-Ek function jo ki kisi dusre function ke andar likha jaata hai ya define kiya jaata hai use inner function ya nested function kehte hai.
-Inner functions, outer function ke scope ke variables
-Ko access kar sakta hai lekin unn variables ko change nahi kar sakta hai.
+A function which is written or defined inside another function is called inner function or nested function.
+In inner functions, we can access the scope of variable of the outer function but we can't change those variables.

 **EXAMPLE:-**